Dguipla/TFM-SemiSup/README.md

 Proceedings of the 23rd ACM SIGKDD international conference on knowledge discovery and data mining, 1823-1832.

 <a id="1">[3]</a>
-Dijkstra, E. W. (1998).
+Blum, Avrim and Mitchell, Tom (1998).
-Combining labeled and unlabeled data with co-training} Proceedings of the eleventh annual conference on Computational learning theory, 92-100
+Combining labeled and unlabeled data with co-training Proceedings of the eleventh annual conference on Computational learning theory, 92-100

+<a id="1">[4]</a>
+Triguero, Isaac and Garc{\'\i}a, Salvador and Herrera, Francisco (2015).
+Self-labeled techniques for semi-supervised learning: taxonomy, software and empirical study Knowledge and Information systems (Springer), volume 42, number 2, 245-284.